troclaux/notes/aws.md

 > virtual network that allows you to launch AWS resources in a logically isolated section of the cloud

+- allows management over IP addresses, subnets, routing and security
+- allows the creation of public and private subnets
+  - subnet: smaller network inside larger network
+    - helps organize and manage traffic in a network by dividing it into chunks
+    - subnets allow better allocation of IPs from a larger IP range
+    - use CIDR notation (e.g. `192.168.1.0/24`)
+      - `192.168.1.0/24` means:
+        - network part: `192.168.1`
+        - `0`:
+          - how is it used by the hosts?
+        - `/24`:

+- route table: defines how traffic flows inside VPC
+  - contains rules like:
+    - to reach the internet (0.0.0.0/0), go through the Internet Gateway
+    - to reach the private subnet, stay local
+  - each subnet is associated with a route table
+  - only one route table per subnet is allowed

+- internet gateway: allows public subnets to access the internet and receive traffic from it
+  - attached to a VPC
+  - required for ec2 instances in public subnets to:
+    - download packages
+    - be accessed via SSH or a browser
+- NAT (Network Address Translation) gateway: allows private subnets to access the internet, but prevents the internet from initiating a connection back
+  - e.g. private ec2 can download updates or access external APIs without being publicly exposed
+  - usually are placed in a public subnet and route private subnet traffic through it

 ## RDS - Relational Database Service

 > managed database service that allows you to set up, operate, and scale relational databases in the cloud